getahunTiruneh/SolarStrategy-Insight/README.md

 ## Overview

 This project involves the analysis of solar radiation data to understand patterns, trends, and potential applications.
-It aims to provide insights into solar energy potential and contribute to the field of renewable energy research.
+It aims to provide insights into solar energy potential and contribute to the field.

 ## Table of Contents